Office Technology

 No Temporary.
 No Messy Impressions.
 One Easy Appointment.

-Zoom In-Office Whitening
+Zoom!
+In-Office Whitening

-Invisalign®
+Invisalign® and SureSmile®

 Oral DNA

-Our Team is now using one of the most significant advances in dental medicine, a simple DNA test using saliva, to determine the specific type and quantity of disease-causing bacteria in his patients’ mouths!
+Our Team is now using one of the most significant advances in dental medicine, a simple DNA test using saliva, to determine the specific type and quantity of disease-causing bacteria in patients’ mouths!
 According to the American Dental Association, an estimated 75% of all Americans over the age of 35 have some form of periodontal disease, and research conducted during the past 10 years has provided insight into the Perio / Systemic Connection and the link between chronic periodontal infections and heart disease, diabetes, stroke, and some forms of cancer.
 The detection and monitoring of these disease-causing bacteria are critical to treatment success.

 MyPerioID®